What is et al.? Can this Latin abbreviation be used at the end of the greeting in an email? It would look like this:

 - The use of et al. is not standard in greetings, so people will stumble over it, wondering whether they missed an important new rule somewhere.

-For those wondering about the rightful place of et al., it is in footnotes and citations.
+You should use it particularly in footnotes and citations.
 For example, in a bibliography, rather than listing five authors of a scientific paper, we can list the first author’s name and then use et al. for the remaining four authors.
 Et al. always refers to people–not things.

-The desire to use et al. in an email greeting stems from wanting to avoid greeting a list of people.
+The desire to use it in an e-mail greeting stems from wanting to avoid greeting a list of people.
 Indeed, it is wise to avoid a salutation like this:

 A list like that makes readers wonder about the order of names.
 By coincidence, it is alphabetical, but is it hierarchical too?
 Is the director’s name first?
 Last?